All Cities / AZ / Phoenix

 Leonard “Chuck” Thompson, LC Thompson Construction Co.

-Phoenix Single Permit System for All Trades
+Phoenix Uses One Single Permit for Everything

 Quick Reference · Phoenix Permit Requirements